uport-project/docs/guides/GettingStarted.md

 }
 ```

-After requiring dependencies and configuring the MNID address and signing key, we create a simple function that takes a URI string and returns a QR image.
+Here we provide a simple function that takes a URI string and returns a QR image.
 This will be passed as a handler function for the resulting URI that is generated during a request for credentials.

 ```js
 const uport = new uportConnect.Connect('NAME_OF_DAPP', {